Live more, be more, experience more, THRIVE for more …

 Thrive, in case you don’t know, is a self-described “premium lifestyle brand” owned by a company called Le-Vel.

-As a fellow small business owner that also sells a protein powder, I admire their marketing positioning and product design.
+As a fellow small business owner that also sells a protein powder, I admire their product design and branding.

-I don’t admire the stuff they put in their Thrive Mix protein shakes.
+I don’t admire some of the stuff they put in their Thrive Mix protein shakes.

-In this review, I’ll share some really alarming ingredients I found while analyzing the nutrition facts and ingredients.
+In this review, I’ll share some ingredients I found while analyzing the nutrition facts you might want to take a second look at if you care about your health.

 Check it out …

-Thrive sells a lot of different products …
+So as you’ve seen, Thrive sells several different supplement products …

-My analysis will only focus on their protein shake called Le-Vel Thrive Lifestyle Mix Protein Powders.
+My analysis will only focus on their protein supplements called Le-Vel Thrive Lifestyle Mix Protein Powders.

 Here’s how all my reviews work: